jschrack/CYBR-8420/Deliverables/Assurance Cases/Assurance Cases.md

 ![Assurance Case 3](./Diagrams/Assurance-Case-3.png)

-*E11 - Canvas implements configurable timeouts for sessions.
+*E11 - Session Timeouts*: Canvas implements configurable timeouts for sessions.

-*E211 - Canvas provides content security policy configuration that can restrict frame usage, but it is not well documented.
+*E211 - Frame Policy*: Canvas provides content security policy configuration that can restrict frame usage, but it is not well documented.

-*E212 - Canvas depends on the web server configuration to implement CORS.
+*E212 - CORS*: Canvas depends on the web server configuration to implement CORS.

-*E22 - No API audit matrix exists.
+*E22 - API Audit Matrix*: No API audit matrix exists.
 This would consist of an enumeration of all API calls as well as what permissions checking they implement.

-*E31 - Canvas does *not* use a synchronization mechanism.
+*E31 - Atomic ID Generation*: Canvas does *not* use a synchronization mechanism.
 Instead, it relies on cryptography and random number generation in the function, generate_securish_uuid()

-*E61 - Canvas times out after reasonable periods of time.
+*E61 - Authentication Timeouts*: Canvas times out login sessions after configurable periods of time.
+See E11.

-*E62 - Canvas does *not* have reasonable defaults and warnings for permissions.
+*E62 - Defaults and Warnings*: Canvas does *not* have reasonable defaults and warnings for permissions.
 Old course materials are typically publicly available.
+They can reveal answer keys and other information that most instructors would prefer to keep off of the public Internet.

-*E7 - Penetration tests are conducted annually, and the results are published.
+*E7 - Penetration Tests*: Penetration tests are conducted annually, and the results are published.

-*E812 - Canvas has implemented support for SHA256 hashing, but most configurations use MD5.
+*E812 - Secure Hash Algorithms*: Canvas has implemented support for SHA256 hashing, but most configurations use MD5.

-*E821 - Typical configurations, such as Canvas SAS instances, use AES-256 encryption for the database.
+*E821 - Database Encryption*: Typical configurations, such as Canvas SAS instances, use AES-256 encryption for the database.

 **Part 2 Assessment**